 Children who are deemed to be dependents remain so until the age of 18 years or if a full-time student until the age of 25 years.
 If a child is physically or mentally disabled he/she may be eligible for further benefits.
 The employer or its insurance carrier is responsible to pay up to $3,500 in funeral expenses for a job-related death.

 If you have sustained a work related or workplace injury call Beverly L. Bove Attorney at Law in WIlmington Delaware.
 Ms. Bove is a skilled Delaware Trial Attorney.
-Should a settlement not be reached she is more than willing to take your case to trial.
-As your Delaware workers’ compensation lawyers Ms. Bove will do her very best to get you the compensation, benefits and medical treatment for your injuries.
+Should a settlement not be reached our Delaware workers compensation lawyers are more than willing to take your case to trial.
+As your legal counsel our Delaware workers compensation lawyers will do their very best to get you the compensation, benefits and medical treatment for your injuries.

 Contact Online | Free Consultation | 302-777-3500 | Free Parking